elegantchaos/SketchX/README.md

 Some ideas:

-- pass in the names of page(s) to export
 - pass in alternative names somehow
 - write the Contents.json and create the complete structure if it's missing
 - add a Sketch plugin which downloads/builds/runs this tool from within Sketch